hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ### 1.4.2.
 Configuring Hazelcast C++ Client

-You can configure Hazelcast C++ Client programatically.
+You must configure a Hazelcast C++ Client programmatically.
+Config files of any type are not yet supported for the C++ client.

 You can start the client with no custom configuration like this: